CritFailMods/Icarus-Mods/README.md

 **DROPSHIP LOADOUT INCREASED TO 34 SLOTS**

 **WORKSHOP ITEMS:**
-* O2 tank and canteen come pre-filled
+* O2 tank and canteen come pre-filled and hold 10L
 * Workshop Biofuel can has 100k units of fuel
 * Workshop tools now match the health of their crafted equivalents
 * Larkwell items buffed to 500k health
 **GLASS BUILDINGS:**
 * Now have the durability of concrete buildables **WEAPONS AND DAMAGE**
-* Rifles and Bows do more damage now
+* Firearms and Bows do more damage now
 * Arrows fly much faster - similar to what you would expect from a compound bow in real life
 * Combine with Larkwell backpack for even more damage (plus 100% ammo capacity on rifles!)